-Net cash provided by investing activities for the years ended December 31, 2003, 2002 and 2001 was \$3,257,000, \$4,723,000 and \$3,554,000.
-The proceeds received in 2003 of \$2,142,000 related to the sale of our Analytical Standards division compared to proceeds of \$216,000 and \$3,602,000 in 2002 and 2001, respectively, which relate primarily to the earnout income received from RP Scherer.
+Net cash used in investing activities for the year ended December 31, 2004, was \$1,256,000, compared with net cash provided by investing activities of \$3,257,000 and \$4,723,000 in the years ended December 31, 2003 and 2002.
+The proceeds received in 2003 of \$2,142,000 related to the sale of our Analytical Standards division.
+The proceeds received in 2002 of \$216,000 related to the earn-out received on the performance of the cosmeceutical business sold to RP Scherer.

-Our financing activities provided us with \$83,000, \$75,000 and \$66,000 for the years ended December 31, 2003, 2002 and 2001, respectively.
-The net cash provided by financing activities in 2003, 2002 and 2001 was primarily related to proceeds from issuances of shares under the Employee Stock Purchase Plan.
+Our financing activities provided us with \$12,012,000, \$83,000 and \$75,000 for the years ended December 31, 2004, 2003 and 2002, respectively.
+The net cash provided by financing activities in 2004 primarily relates to the issuance of 4,153,335 shares of common stock at 3.00 per share in June 2004.
+The net cash provided by financing activities in 2003 and 2002 was primarily related to proceeds from issuances of shares under the Employee Stock Purchase Plan and stock option plans.

-To date, we have financed our operations including technology and product research and development, primarily through royalties received on sales of Retin-A Micro and Carac, income from collaborative research and development fees, the proceeds received from the sales of our Analytical Standards division and our cosmeceutical and toiletry business, and interest earned on short-term investments.
+To date, we have financed our operations including technology and product research and development, primarily through royalties received on sales of Retin-A Micro and Carac, income from collaborative research and development fees, the proceeds received from the sales of our Analytical Standards division and our cosmeceutical and toiletry business, the sale of common stock in June 2004, and interest earned on short-term investments.
 Our existing cash and cash equivalents, marketable securities, collections of accounts receivable, together with interest income and other revenue-producing activities including royalties, license and option fees and research and development fees, are expected to be sufficient to meet our cash needs for at least the next year.
-It is possible that we will seek additional financing within this timeline through debt or equity financing, the sale of certain assets and technology rights, collaborative arrangements or other arrangements.
+It is possible that we will seek additional financing within this timeline through debt or equity financing, the sale of certain assets and technology rights, collaborative agreements or other arrangements.